suzanbaert/Dplyr_Tutorials/Rmd_originals/Dplyr04_Summarizing_and_slicing.md

 Even more interesting is `add_count()` which takes a variable as argument, and adds a column which the number of observations.
-This saves the combination of grouping and mutating.
+This saves the combination of grouping, mutating and ungrouping again.

     msleep %>%
-      select(1:3) %>%
+      select(name:vore) %>%
       add_count(vore)

     ## # A tibble: 83 x 4